 Trekking Poles

 These can be pretty handy at times and are effective at taking the load out of tired legs (and knees).
-Personally I prefer to have my hands free most of the time, so for day hikes I leave them at home.
+In fact they reduce load on the legs by 20% so if you have knee issues I’d definitely recommend them.

 Sunscreen